isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-lay-of-land-the-national-archives-of-singapores-map-collection.md

 These are sea navigation charts used by mariners to sail through open or near-shore waters.
 Such charts display features such as soundings (the depth of water at a given location), shoal waters. lights, key landmarks such as lighthouses and buoys. harbour approaches and anchorages, a compass rose to orientate the map and other information to aid navigation.
 Such maps are termed "charts" as they are not only meant to be looked at, but are also used as working material to be marked up by navigators in the course of their work.
 There are presently about 700 hydrographic charts in the NAS collection.

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/layoftheland/20120001543_021_HC000528.jpg)
 <div style="background-color: white;">Hydrographic Chart: A modern hydrographic chart for small-craft navigating the waters around Singapore.
 Batam and Bintan islands.
-1993. <i>Port of Singapore Authority. courtesy Of National Archives of Singapore. </i></div>
+1993. <i>Port of Singapore Authority. courtesy of National Archives of Singapore. </i></div>

 #### **THEMATIC MAPS**
 These are special purpose maps typically overlaid with details specific to the concerns of the user, for example, mining, urban and transportation planning, soil and environmental information, flood and disease control, and military planning.
 NAS has a small collection of less than a hundred of such maps.
 However, many more thematic maps can be found embedded within archived government reports, files and publications where they are frequently used as supporting and illustrative documents.

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/layoftheland/Mileage_Along_Roads.jpg)
 <div style="background-color: white;">Thematic Map: "Singapore.
 Mileages Along Roads" was printed by the Federated Malay States Survey Department in 1936.
-This map measured the distance Of key landmarks and districts across Singapore island. using the General Post Office in the Fullerton Building at Empress Place as its "zero-point". <i>Survey Department, courtesy Of National Archives of Singapore. </i></div>
+This map measured the distance of key landmarks and districts across Singapore island. using the General Post Office in the Fullerton Building at Empress Place as its "zero-point". <i>Survey Department, courtesy of National Archives of Singapore. </i></div>

 #### **GEOGRAPHICAL VARIETY **